What Is HIPAA

 - Integrity Controls.
 Strategies must be implemented to ensure that PHI is not altered or destroyed without prior authorization.

 - Transmission Security.
-Technical security measures must be put in place to safeguard access to PHI that is being transmitted over an electronic network, such as email.
+Technical security measures must be implemented to safeguard access to PHI transmitted over an electronic network, such as email.

 If you still have questions concerning HIPAA and the laws surrounding it, do not hesitate to give the team at Blue Jean Networks a call.
-Our experts can help you understand fully the different procedures, guidelines, and requirements as set by HIPAA and help you come up with strategies to carry them out.
+Our experts can help you fully understand the different procedures, guidelines, and requirements set by HIPAA and help you develop strategies to carry them out.
 Contact our team today!